lnoor/sphinx-jsonschema/docs/schemakeywords.rst

 The `$$target` is needed because **sphinx-jsonschema** does not resolve `$ref` like a validator using the `id` key etc. The value of `$$target` should match the corresponding `$ref` value exactly.
-When the schema is referenced from mulitple locations using different values for `$ref` then the value of `$$target` may be an array of strings instead of a single string.
+When the schema is referenced from multiple locations using different values for `$ref` then the value of `$$target` may be an array of strings instead of a single string.